Claremont police investigate deaths by possible fentanyl overdose

 “We know this is a serious situation,” Lt.
 Walters said.
 “We understand that.
 We are working as quickly as we can on it, but search warrants and things like that, they just take a little bit of time.”

 In the late 1990s fentanyl was touted by the pharmaceutical industry as a non-addictive pain reliever.
-The synthetic opioid, which is 50 to 100 times more powerful than morphine, has since been tied to widespread addiction and ever-increasing overdose deaths in the US.
+The synthetic opioid, which is 50 to 100 times more powerful than morphine, has since been tied to widespread addiction and ever-increasing overdose deaths in the U.S.

-Opioids are substances that work in the nervous system of the body or in specific receptors in the brain to reduce the intensity of pain.
+Opioids, the family of drugs to which fentanyl belongs, are substances that work in the nervous system of the body or in specific receptors in the brain to reduce the intensity of pain.

-The NIH data show a trio of related findings: the increase in overall opioid overdose deaths since fentanyl was introduced in the 1990s; a spike in heroin overdoses beginning in 2010; and the more recent rise in deaths associated with illicitly manufactured, non-prescription fentanyl.
+The NIH data show a trio of related findings: the increase in overall opioid overdose deaths since fentanyl was introduced in the 1990s; a spike in heroin overdoses beginning in 2010; and the more recent rise in deaths associated with illegally manufactured, non-prescription fentanyl.

 “Most of the increases in fentanyl deaths over the last three years do not involve prescription fentanyl, but are related to illicitly-made fentanyl that is being mixed with or sold as heroin—with or without the users’ knowledge and increasing as counterfeit pills,” the CDC reports.

 According to Drug Enforcement Administration’s December 2019 National Drug Threat Assessment, fentanyl and other highly potent synthetic opioids are primarily sourced from China and Mexico.
-The drugs continue to be the most lethal category of illicit substances misused in the US, according to the DEA.
+The drugs continue to be the most lethal category of illicit substances misused in the U.S., according to the DEA.

 “Fentanyl continues to be sold as counterfeit prescriptions pills as traffickers—wittingly or unwittingly—are increasingly selling fentanyl to users both alone and as an adulterant, leading to rising fentanyl-involved deaths,” the federal DEA assessment said.
 “Fentanyl suppliers will continue to experiment with other new synthetic opioids in an attempt to circumvent new regulations imposed by the United States and China.”

-If the DEA takes the case and gets a conviction on trafficking, a first offender could be sentenced to 20 years to life in prison “if death or serious bodily injury” is proven, according to Title 21 of the US Code.
+If the DEA takes the case and gets a conviction on trafficking, a first offender could be sentenced to 20 years to life in prison “if death or serious bodily injury” is proven, according to Title 21 of the U.S. Code.

 “The safest thing is to don’t use drugs, obviously,” Lt.
 Walters said, “because you never know what you’re getting from whomever is selling it to you.
 They may tell you it’s one thing and it may be completely the opposite.
 You don’t know exactly what you’re getting.”